What is the unified field?

 "To date, both of these techniques return values for the density of the Universe entirely consistent with the critical density.
 Somewhat surprisingly, this suggests that we are actually balanced on the knife edge and live in a flat Universe."

-Therefore, it really comes down to whether the universe is expanding or not, as this will determine if we are living in a finite or infinite universe.
+Therefore, it really comes down to whether the universe is expanding, or we are already in a steady state and has always been like this forever.

 Why have scientists come up with a finite figure for the age and size of the universe at the present time?

-Welcome to our limited understanding of the universe as we have it from the scientists.
-Currently, scientists like to think of the universe as being relatively "young" and almost "anorexic" in size compared to the infinitely large and hence infinitely old age our universe could be.
+This is because 20th century astronomers have accepted one interpretation of the observational evidence, which is to see the visible universe as finite and expanding.
+Welcome to our limited understanding of the visible universe as we have it from the scientists.
+Currently, scientists like to think of the universe as being relatively "young" and almost "anorexic" in size compared to the infinitely large and hence infinitely old age our Universe could be.
 Best estimate for the age of our visible universe is said to be approximately 13.82 billion years old.
 You may get some variation on this figure from other sources, but it is close to the figure shown here.

 The fairly precise numerical figure scientists have come up with for the age of the universe is based on the interpretation first promulgated by a famous American astronomer many years ago.
 Named Dr Edwin Hubble, he was also the first person to coin the phrase for the start of the universe, which is the Big Bang.
 According to his interpretation of the evidence, it is believed (and seemed reasonable at the time and even to this day) the redshifting effect of light from distant galaxies is caused by a receding of the objects from our general location.
 Generally the further the galaxy is from us, the faster the galaxies appear to be receding from us, and the more the light redshifts.